janhesters/french-house-stack/README.md

   - `SEED_USER_DID` - The steps above outlined how to get this value.
 This value is the user id of the user that will be seeded in the database.
 This value is required for the `"prisma:seed"` script.
+  - `SEED_SEED_USER_EMAIL` - The email of the user that will be seeded in the database.
+This value is required for the `"prisma:seed"` script.
   - `SENTRY_DSN` - The DSN for your Sentry project.
 This value is optional.

 - Lastly, stop your `npm run dev` script and run